-- 1. The default topic will not be added to the message; the message is processed as if it contained the topic.
+- The default topic will not be added to the message; the message is processed as if it contained the topic.
 The subscriber will receive the original message with no MQRFH2 <psc> folder. - 2.
 This type of message is handled as if it were declared with the 'local' publish option.
-The message will not be forwarded to neighboring brokers, even if they subscribed to the default topic. - 3.
+The message will not be forwarded to neighboring brokers, even if they have subscribers registered on matching topics. - 3.
 Response messages will not be sent to publishing applications that produce messages in this way, even if the MQMD is set to imply that responses should be sent. - 4.
 Existing MQSeries Publish/Subscribe applications that use MQRFH format subscriptions will not receive these messages.